This is my computing education research FAQ.

 Where can I get a Ph.D. in CER? 🔗

 You need to find a university that grants Ph.D.s and has tenure-track faculty who do research in CER on a topic that you're interested in.
-The alphabetical list below contains some of the many faculty who advise Ph.D. students on computing education research.
+The alphabetical list below contains some of the many faculty who advise Ph.D. students on computing education research, or who can serve on PhD committees.
 Find them online and see what kind of research they're doing.
 (This list may be out of date, as faculty sometimes move universities, retire, go to industry, or change research areas, so be sure to check their website for the latest information).

 One common question is whether to get a Ph.D. in a CS department, a College of Education, or some other kind of computing or learning related department, such as information schools, which are often concerned with computing and data literacy.
 Ultimately, the doctoral program you choose is going to shape a few things: 1) the classes you're required to take in the first year or two, 2) the peers you might sit near and talk to, 3) the faculty who might serve on your committee and what expertise and values they have, and 4) what resources you have to get particular kinds of jobs.
 For example, if you go to a CS Ph.D. program, you're going to learn about the latest research in various areas of CS, be surrounded by people interested in computing, but possibly not many interested in computing education; you'll have resources for getting faculty jobs in CS departments, but not really Colleges of Education.
 In contrast, if you go to a College or School of Education Ph.D. program, you're going to learn about the latest knowledge in education and learning sciences, and be surrounded by people passionate about learning, equity, and justice, but possibly not many people interested in computing.
 And if you go to a place like an information school, you'll gain new perspectives about data and computing, be surrounded by a radical diversity of people with interests that span many disciplines, but possibly one of only a few people interested in computing education.